59 Rivoli

 INSTAGRAM: @deyrolle.officiel

-The most stunning Art Nouveau building in Paris also boasts a hidden dick.
-The Dick Door of Paris, just in the shadows of La Tour Eiffel is definitely worth the detour.
+Look closely on your promenade to La Tour Eiffel, as just in her shadows is a piece of architecture definitely worth the detour.
 Is that intricate carving a bird?
 Is it a plane?
 Is it an insect?
 If children are present, no problem: We simply are trying to keep them architecturally educated.
-This is a million times better than our world of Brazilian butt lifts and McDonald’s dollar menu meals, right?
+Let’s say it’s some kind of curious scarab and then keep moving along.